 This overall approach and the specific techniques within the program are exactly the next steps we need to take to improve head safety in tackle football.
 The effort to teach effective, yet safe tackling and blocking techniques at the earliest youth levels can only have positive downstream benefits for our players at the high school, college and professional levels.
 Dr. Gerard A. Gioia, Pediatric Neuropsychologist, Division of Pediatric Neuropsychology Chief, Children's National Medical Center; Associate Professor, Departments of Pediatrics and Psychiatry, George Washington University School of Medicine

-Heads Up Football strengthens its commitment to player safety by adding a heat and hydration training curriculum – with assistance from the Korey Stringer Institute at the University of Connecticut.
+Heads Up Football® strengthens its commitment to player safety by adding a heat and hydration training curriculum – with assistance from the University of Connecticut’s Kory Stringer Institute.

-Targeted education for coaches and parents increases the emphasis on prevention, recognition and basic treatment of athletes.
-Best practices reinforce heat and hydration related safety at all levels.
+Targeted education for coaches and parents increases the on-field and off-field monitoring of athletes.
+Best practices reinforce heat and hydration related safety practices at all levels.

 I think you guys have covered every key step in tackling fundamentals.
 So much of the problem is the launching with the head down, and you guys are addressing that in this technique.
 Keeping the head up and using terminology that doesn’t encourage using the head is important.